thespacedoctor/fundamentals/README.md

     pip install fundamentals

-Or you can clone this repo and install from a local version of the code:
+Or you can clone the [github
+repo](https://github.com/thespacedoctor/fundamentals) and install from a local version of the code:

     git clone git@github.com:thespacedoctor/fundamentals.git
     cd fundamentals
     python setup.py install

+To upgrade to the latest version of fundamentals use the command:

+    pip install fundamentals --upgrade

 Development
 -----------